SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

    gulp package-solution
    ```

-   The command will create the package in the **sharepoint/solution** folder:
+   The command creates the package in the **sharepoint/solution** folder:

    ```
    app-extension.sppkg